High Expectations and Rigorous Instruction

 Guiding Questions:

-How often do I have opportunities to discuss with my teachers the lessons they give us to improve later lessons?
-Do I notice that teachers have changed our lessons based on my opinions about previous lessons?
+How often am I able to share my opinions about class lessons?
+Do I notice that teachers change lessons based on my feedback?

 Exploring

-I have no opportunities to share my opinions about our lessons with my teachers to improve later lessons.
+I have few opportunities (around once per year) to share my opinions about my lessons with my teachers.

 Growing

-I have some opportunities to share my opinions about our lessons with my teachers to improve later lessons.
+I have some opportunities (about 3-4 times per year) to share my opinions about my lessons with my teachers to improve later lessons.

 Utilizing

-I have frequent opportunities to share my opinions about our lessons with my teachers to improve later lessons.
+I have frequent opportunities (about monthly) to share my opinions about my lessons with my teachers to improve later lessons.

 Transforming

-I have frequent opportunities to share my opinions about our lessons with my teachers and I can see the influence of my views in later lessons.
+I have frequent opportunities (about monthly) to share my opinions about my lessons with my teachers, and I can see the influence of my feedback in later lessons.

 Selected Rating: None